-All U.S. green cards -- that is, the plastic identity card given to lawful permanent residents -- that were issued in 1989 or later have an expiration date on the front.
+All U.S. green cards—that is, the plastic identity card given to U.S. lawful permanent residents—that were issued in 1989 or later have an expiration date on the front.
 They are valid for ten years, at the end of which you are expected to renew your green card.
-The process of doing so involves submitting Form I-90, Application to Replace Permanent Resident Card, issued by U.S. Citizenship and Immigration Services (USCIS).
+The process of doing so involves filling out and submitting Form I-90, Application to Replace Permanent Resident Card, issued by U.S. Citizenship and Immigration Services (USCIS).

-The renewal requirement comes as a particular surprise to immigrants who received green cards between 1979 and 1988.
+The renewal requirement came as a surprise to many immigrants who received green cards between 1979 and 1988.
 In the past, these did not have an expiration date and did not need to be renewed.
 However, the system has changed, and you are now expected to renew such cards.
 If you haven't done so already, do so right away.

 NOTE: If your green card has a two-year expiration date on it, that's a completely different matter.
 You are not a permanent resident, but a "conditional resident," whose actual status will in fact expire if you do not take steps to convert to permanent residence within the 90 days before your expiration date.
 See an attorney if that date has gone by.

 You must submit a copy of your expiring or expired green card along with Form I-90.
-If your name has changed since the issuance of your green card, you must submit evidence of your name change – court order, marriage certificate, adoption decree, and so on.
+If your name has changed since the issuance of your green card, you must submit evidence of your name change, such as a court order, marriage certificate, adoption decree.

 Submit the completed Form I-90 along with the required documents and a fee to USCIS, either online or by mail; the amounts and submission methods are described on the I-90 page of its website.
-Alternatively, you can file the form online, but will still need to send your supporting documents to USCIS by mail.

-USCIS may contact you for more information or (in rare cases) call you for an interview before making a final decision on your green card renewal.
+USCIS might contact you for more information or (in rare cases) call you for an interview before making a final decision on your green card renewal.
 It will notify you about its decision in writing, and (if you're approved) send you the new card.